yuna1411/yuna1411/README.md

 ### Hi there 👋

-🔭 I’m currently working on Dotlines Group, Singapore as Business Development Executive
+🔭 I’m currently working for Dotlines Group, multinational company from Singapore as a Business Development
 🌱 I’m currently learning Machine Learning and Front-End Web Development
 👯 I’m currently studying at STMIK Antar Bangsa